ruthgn/Spam-Detection-Filter/spam-vs-ham-detection-filter.md

     (1, 11425)

 This means that there are seven unique words in our selected message (after removing common stop words).
 Two of them appear twice, the rest only once.
-Let's go ahead and check and confirm which ones appear twice:
+Let's go ahead and confirm which ones appear twice:

 ```python